shreyansh26/optimizing-qwen3-asr-inference/docs/qwen3-asr-audio-length-and-graph-fast-path.md

-This note explains how decoded audio duration becomes a Qwen3-ASR feature length, how that feature length becomes the post-CNN row count used by the audio transformer, and which resulting shapes are admitted by the current audio-prefix and audio-suffix CUDA graphs.
+This note explains how decoded audio duration becomes a Qwen3-ASR feature length, how that feature length becomes the post-CNN row count used by the audio transformer, and which resulting shapes are admitted by the current audio-frontend and audio-transformer CUDA graphs.

 The implementation described here is the final path on branch `promote/audio-prefix-shared-suffix-bucketed`.
 Earlier branches first added a